greenh/CJD/README.md

 * The current implementation's operation involves loading Clojure files to assist its name resolution processes.
 Works like a charm, but there's a down side:

- + Clojure source files must be (transitively) loadable.
+ + Clojure source files must be (transitively) loadable...

- + CJD's classpath needs to include everything that your project depends on...
+ + ...so CJD's classpath needs to include everything that your project depends on...

  + ...which introduces the possibility of conflicts with CJD's dependencies.
 [Hiccup](https://github.com/weavejester/hiccup) represents the principle potential